 Need a more detailed look at the classes?

 To graduate from The Creative Circus, an Interactive Developer’s final portfolio must show at least eight final projects.
 Most students choose to build responsive websites and webapps (as the web development industry has very strong demand), but many include games, apps, embedded interface prototypes, and other things.
 Industry readiness is the primary factor in whether a student graduates, along with GPA and meeting class requirements.

 During the final quarter, students meet with the Director of Career Services to discuss career goals and objectives.
 Graduating Interactive Developers also work with an industry professional on personal presentation skills that will benefit them during interviews or presentations to a client.
 Graduates have access to our alumni listings, agency contacts, portfolio reviews and direct personal assistance from the Director of Career Services, whose services alumni can continue to use the throughout their career. *Department of Education Program Disclosure

-Department Head, Interactive
+Department Head, Design & Interactive